Silent Night? Are We With the Shepherds … Or Herod’s Soldiers?

 Within the liturgy there are moments of silence, starting right in the beginning, as we are invited to acknowledge our sins in the penitential act.
 There’s that moment of silence to think, “Sins.
 Right, those sins.”

 There’s silence after each of the readings to reflect on what was proclaimed.
 Don’t just waste those moments.
 Likewise after the homily there’s a moment to meditate on what was preached, and, hopefully, find some value in it.
-Silence before and after communion to prepare ourselves to receive the Lord in his whole being, the flesh and blood born of Mary in that stable in Bethlehem, and to savor with gratitude his presence in us.
+Silence before and after communion to prepare ourselves to receive the Lord in his whole being, the flesh and blood born of Mary in that stable in Bethlehem, and to savor with gratitude his presence with us.
+Emmanuel!

-This is not silence for its own sake, silence that is mere negation, as it might be in some Eastern religious traditions.
+Christian silence is not silence for its own sake, silence that is mere emptiness, as it might be in some Eastern religious traditions.
 Silence by itself accomplishes nothing.
 Our silence must be purposeful, ordered toward love of God and neighbor.
 I leave you with the words of St. Teresa of Calcutta:

 The fruit of silence is prayer.
 The fruit of prayer is faith.
 The fruit of faith is love.
 The fruit of love is service.
 The fruit of service is peace.